 6. What is failure to appear under California Vehicle Code 40508?

-When a driver is issued a traffic ticket in California, the officer will have him sign a written promise to appear in court.
-If he willfully fails to appear as promised, he violates Vehicle Code 40508 VC.15
+When you are issued a traffic ticket in California, the officer will have you sign a written promise to appear in court.
+If you willfully fail to appear as promised, you violate Vehicle Code 40508 VC.15

 Violation of VC 40508 is a misdemeanor.
 The penalties are: